A2A1x/FRC-2025-State-Machine/README.md

    ```
 4. A `setWantedState(WantedState)` setter — the only external way to drive the subsystem.

 The [Superstructure](src/main/java/frc/robot/subsystems/Superstructure.java) sits one level above and follows the same pattern with `WantedSuperState` / `CurrentSuperState`.
-Inside its `applyStates()`, it issues `setWantedState(...)` calls into Swerve, Elevator, Shoulder, and Claw.
+Inside its `applyStates()`, it issues `setWantedState(...)` calls into Swerve, Elevator, Shoulder, Claw, IntakeDeploy, and IntakeRoller.
 This means **subsystems never talk to each other** — they only obey the Superstructure.
+(The Elevator and Shoulder do *read* `Superstructure.armLow()` / `elevatorLow()` as collision-guard inputs, but they don't drive each other's state.)

 Driver inputs flow: